 Toyota has long sat at the top of reliability indexes and continues to be one of the brands most desired by American drivers.
 With the popularity of the Corolla, Camry and SUV lineup, Toyota vehicles seem to be everywhere.
 Still, many consumers wonder, are Toyotas good cars?
 Are they still deemed reliable?

 Toyotas are good cars, especially if you are looking for something with a reasonable cost to own.
 The parts aren’t expensive to replace, and most Toyota vehicles seem to have a long life.
 However, there have been some more complaints about the newer lineups.

-In this guide, we dive deeper into the Toyota brand to see if it’s something you want to drive.
-We look at its reliability scores and determine which models are the best options.
+In this guide, I dive deeper into the Toyota brand to see if it’s something you want to drive.
+I look at its reliability scores and determine which models are the best options.